|Lima, Peru (Karikuy House)|

 What we are trying to build here at the Karikuy Volunteer program is information for other travelers and volunteers.
 Through Perupedia and Volunteer Planet we hope to provide as much information as possible to the public to get travelers more involved in volunteering worldwide and exploring Peru as a local.
 In 2015 we hope to launch a Kickstarter campaign to expand our home here in Lima and bring more awareness to our humanitarian programs.

 I hope I've given you a good picture of how volunteers can expect to spend their days during the program.
 I also want to add that parties and social events are very common so as to not make the program seem uneventful.
 Peruvians love to dance and have a good time and I am certain you will too.

-Peru is a great place to volunteer especially a places as diverse as Lima.
+Peru is a great place to volunteer, especially a place as diverse as Lima.
 Although this isn't your more traditional Peruvian volunteer program, please understand that you are doing a great service to people around the world who wish to know more about Peru, its culture and people.
-This ultimate reference of Peru will have it's place on the Internet as the most thorough database on Peru and has the opportunity of becoming a focal point on attracting more attention to the social and political issues that affect the country.
+Through your work and dedication we hope to create a thorough database of Peru with Perupedia with the opportunity of becoming a focal point on attracting more attention to the social and political issues that affect the country.
 Depending on the success of this project (which is entirely up to the volunteers, I could never do it all myself) I will choose to open similar projects for other South American countries in the future.
 For now I invite you to come to Peru to get to know the country and have the opportunity to share your experiences with the world.